apache/iotdb/docs/zh/UserGuide/Appendix/SQL-Reference.md

 Eg. select s1 from root.sg.d1 where s1 like 'Regex'
 Eg. select s1, s2 FROM root.sg.d1 where s1 like 'regex' and s2 like 'Regex'
-Eg. select * from root.sg.d1 where s1 like "Regex"
+Eg. select * from root.sg.d1 where s1 like 'Regex'
-Eg. select * from root.sg.d1 where s1 like "Regex" and time > 100
+Eg. select * from root.sg.d1 where s1 like 'Regex' and time > 100
 ```

 ## 数据库管理语句